 Visit our Young workers and students page for more information about preparing for your first job.

-Before starting a new job, you might be asked to perform a trial shift to be assessed for the position you’ve applied for.
+Before starting a new job, you might be asked to perform an unpaid trial shift to be assessed for the position you’ve applied for.
 This should be made clear before you start the trial.
-Find more information on our Unpaid trials page.

 - full name